 You don’t have to use this app, buying a notebook to write in would work perfectly.
 Also, remember you don’t always have to write about the negative.
 Write down what you’re thankful for, accomplishments, and figure out how to turn a negative situation into a positive one.
 I know it’s easier said than done, however, when you change your mindset, anything is possible.

 Related Post: How to Get Rid of Negative Thoughts + Emotions

 I tried CBD for the first time last year and have been hooked ever since.
 CBD helps to regulate cortisol, which is a stress hormone that has an impact on sleep cycles.
 You’ll have to experiment with CBD to find what works best for you and your body.
 There are a variety of products to choose from such as:

 My experience with CBD has been amazing.
 Although I don’t use it every night, it does make a difference when I feel overwhelmed from my day and need extra help relaxing.

 Related Post: The Best CBD Products for Anxiety and Insomnia

 Practice Breathing Exercises

-There are a number of apps you can download to use for meditation purposes and breathing.
+There are several apps you can download to use for meditation and breathing.
 One of my favorites is Calm.
-They have everything you need that will help you relax and have a good night sleep such as:
+They have everything you need that’ll help you relax and have a good night sleep such as:

 - Breathing exercises for relaxation